-21. Peer-on-peer abuse including sexualised abuse
+22. Child-on-Child abuse including sexualised abuse

-Peer-on-peer abuse is defined as abuse between children.
+Child-on-Child abuse is defined as abuse between children under 18 years of age.

-Grange Primary School has a zero-tolerance approach to abuse, including peer-on-peer abuse.
+Grange Primary School has a zero-tolerance approach to abuse, including child-on-child abuse.

-Grange Primary School will refer to specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
+Grange Primary School will refer to the specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
 5.31 Peer Abuse (proceduresonline.com)

-All staff will be aware that peer-on-peer abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
-All staff will be aware of the indicators of peer-on-peer abuse, how to identify it, and how to respond to reports.
-All staff will also recognise that even if no cases have been reported, this is not an indicator that peer-on-peer abuse is not occurring.
-All staff will speak to the DSL if they have any concerns about peer-on-peer abuse.
+All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
+All staff will speak to the DSL if they have any concerns about child-on-child abuse.

-All staff will understand the importance of challenge inappropriate behaviour between peers, and will not tolerate abuse as "banter" or "part of growing up".
+All staff will understand the importance of challenge inappropriate behaviour between peers and will not tolerate abuse as "banter" or "part of growing up".

-Peer-on-peer abuse can be manifested in many different ways, including:
+Child-on-child abuse can be manifested in many different ways, including:

-- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent.

-- The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.
+- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.

-All staff will be clear as to the school's policy and procedures regarding peer-on-peer abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.